sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 // Our domain defines four predicates (essentially, facts about zero or more elements of the domain that,
 // in any given state, are either true or not).
 As mentioned in the user guide for SCFirstOrderLogic, creating
-// helper methods for your predicates, as we do below, is highly recommended.
+// helper methods for your predicates, as we do below, is highly recommended to avoid repetition.
 // NB #1: note that we're using OperablePredicate here.
 Its not required, but makes everything nice and succinct because
 // it means we can use & and ! to combine them.
 See the SCFirstOrderLogic docs for details.
 // NB #2: Also note the use of EqualityIdnetifier.Instance here to identify the equality predicate.
 While at present there's